 Author: Sherrie Pace

-- Be prepared for an emergency.
+- Be prepared for a poison emergency.
 Keep the poison control phone number at your fingertips by saving it in your cell phone.
-Save the number…save a life.
+Save the number…someday it may save you back.
 1-800-222-1222

 - Detect invisible threats.
 Have a working carbon monoxide detector in your home.

 The UPCC has a variety of poison prevention tools to help keep you and your family safe.
 Visit the UPCC website utahpoisoncontrol.org to access resources for all ages.
-Follow NPPW on social media at #NPPW22.
-Connect with UPCC on Facebook, YouTube, Pinterest, Twitter and Instagram @utahpoison during NPPW and throughout the year for messages, alerts, and tips.
+Follow NPPW on social media at #NPPW23.
+Connect with UPCC on Facebook, YouTube, Pinterest, Twitter, TikTok and Instagram @utahpoison during NPPW and throughout the year for messages, alerts, and tips.

 About the Utah Poison Control Center